 For the normal functioning of neurons in the brain, glucose is essential.
 However, for glucose to enter the cell, insulin and sensitive receptors are needed.
 In the brain, insulin resistance develops in Alzheimer's disease: receptors stop responding to insulin signals, and neurons gradually lose the ability to absorb glucose.

-Why is it called "Type 3 Diabetes"?
+Why is it called "type three diabetes"?

 There is evidence that carbohydrate metabolism disorders, metabolic syndrome, and chronically high blood sugar levels increase the risk of dementia and accelerate the development of Alzheimer's disease.

-Studies have shown that ketones improve cognitive functions, reduce the accumulation of toxic proteins, decrease inflammation in the brain, and support mitochondrial function.
+Research has shown that ketones improve cognitive functions, reduce the accumulation of toxic proteins, decrease inflammation in the brain, and support mitochondrial function.

 Ketogenic Diet and Alzheimer's Remission